 In February 2001, Mayhew joined the Lions’ front office as senior director of football administration/staff counsel.
-He was promoted to senior vice president of football administration/legal affairs on February 3, 2003 affairs, and on October 14, 2004, he was appointed senior vice president and assistant general manager.
+He was promoted to senior vice president of football administration/legal affairs on February 3, 2003, and on October 14, 2004, he was appointed senior vice president and assistant general manager.

 Along with free agency and the draft, Mayhew utilizes every resource, including trades and the league’s waiver wire process, year-round to improve the team’s roster from top to bottom.

-Significant change to the team’s roster over the past three seasons underscores Mayhew’s 24/7 philosophy and approach to improving the team’s roster.
-The 2011 opening day active roster included only 10 players (81 percent turnover) remaining with the club from 2008, including six starters.
+Significant change to the team’s roster over the past four seasons underscores Mayhew’s 24/7 philosophy and approach to improving the team’s roster.
+Only three players remain from the 2008 roster when Mayhew began overseeing its development.

 MASTER OF TRADE

 When Mayhew first assumed the role of interim general manager in October 2008, he immediately began evaluating and upgrading the roster.
-Since then, he has completed 22 trades for players and/or draft picks, including a total of 10 trades in 2010 and three draft-day trades in 2012.
+Since then, he has completed 24 trades for veteran players and draft picks.

-Several veterans acquired by Mayhew via trade have contributed to the Lions as starters or improved the team’s depth, including: DT Corey Williams, QB Shaun Hill, CB Chris Houston, DE Lawrence Jackson, G Rob Sims, TE Tony Scheffler and CB Alphonso Smith.
-Hill, Houston, Sims and Scheffler have all signed contract extensions with the club.
+Among the veterans acquired by Mayhew via trade that have contributed to the Lions as starters or improved the team’s depth include QB Shaun Hill, CB Chris Houston, G Rob Sims and TE Tony Scheffler.
+All four have signed contract extensions since joining the club.

 BUILDING THE CORE

 While each of his personnel decisions will impact the team’s performance, it may be Mayhew’s very first draft choice as general manager that could have the greatest long-term impact.
-That selection, QB Matthew Stafford, had arguably the greatest single season performance ever for a Lions quarterback in 2011.
+That selection, QB Matthew Stafford, produced at a level the past two seasons that is unrivaled in the history the franchise.

 Mayhew maximizes his resources in an effort to not only strengthen the team by improving individual talent, but by strengthening each position unit from top to bottom.
 Instead of just featuring some standout players, this team now moves forward with deep, talented position groups.

-Offensively, wide receiver and tight end have become positions of strength to compliment Stafford at quarterback.
+Offensively, wide receiver and tight end have become positions of strength and a critical complement to Stafford at quarterback.

-Leading the receivers is Johnson, who combines unparalleled athletic ability and size with an outstanding work ethic that has resulted in him now being considered among the very best players in the game.
+Leading the receivers is All-Pro WR Calvin Johnson, who is a three-time Pro Bowl selection.
+After signing a new eight-year contract in March 2012, Johnson is now entering his seventh year with the club.
+He combines unparalleled athletic ability and size with an outstanding work ethic that has resulted in him now being considered among the very best players in the game.

-While Johnson leads the receiver group, veteran WR Nate Burleson and second-year WR Titus Young accompany him to give the Lions inside and outside receiving threats.
-Burleson set a career-high with 73 receptions last year, and his veteran leadership continues to positively impact the team in many ways.
-Young offers another deep threat on the outside, and the Lions added to that unit in the draft by selecting WR Ryan Broyles, who set the NCAA all-time career record for receptions at Oklahoma.
+While Johnson leads the receiver group, veteran WR Nate Burleson and second-year WR Ryan Broyles accompany him to give the Lions inside and outside receiving threats.
+Burleson set a career-high with 73 receptions in 2011, and his veteran leadership continues to positively impact the team in many ways.

 Few teams feature a group of talented tight ends who offer multiple dimensions as do the Lions.
-Fourth-year TE Brandon Pettigrew re-wrote the record books for Lions tight ends each of the past two seasons, and TE Tony Scheffler presents matchup challenges for opponents with his size, speed and ability to flex out wide.
-In 2011, Pettigrew and Scheffler combined for 11 touchdown passes.
-Veteran TE Will Heller adds power and the ability to flex in the backfield as a fullback.
+Fifth-year TE Brandon Pettigrew re-wrote the record books for Lions tight ends in 2010 and 2011, and he continues to move toward threatening the team’s career receiving records by tight ends.
+Along with Pettigrew, TE Tony Scheffler presents matchup challenges for opponents with his size, speed and ability to flex out wide.

 Throughout his journey leading up to his current post, Mayhew has always kept an eye toward the future, as evidenced by his strategic exposure to several jobs and internships while earning his law degree from Georgetown’s Law Center (2000).
-He is one of two Lions’ front office executives with law degrees.
+He is one of three Lions’ front office executives and administrators with law degrees.

 During the 1999 NFL season, while attending law school, Mayhew served a nine-month internship in the Washington Redskins’ pro personnel department, which exposed him to the responsibilities of an NFL scouting department.
 While with the Redskins, he scouted NFL players and late NFL cuts and worked the waiver wire and also assisted in the evaluation of college players for the 2000 NFL Draft.
 Mayhew also had two separate internship stints with the NFL in both the labor operations and legal departments.